When the average person thinks of Venison, they think of men wearing camouflage hunting in the woods.

 The recipe’s primary ingredient is Venison Meal which is a meat meal.
 Meat meal ingredients like these are often feared by pet owners, but they shouldn’t be.
 They can be extremely dense sources of nutrition as they have had the bulk of their moisture removed in advance.

-By having an ingredient like Venison Meal as the first listed ingredient on a recipe, it ensures the portion of animal-based content present is significant.
+By having an ingredient like Venison Meal as the first listed ingredient on a recipe, it ensures the portion of the animal-based content present is significant.

 Outside of this Venison Meal, Addiction makes use of a mix of starches and legume ingredients like Peas, Potatoes, and Tapioca.
 These ingredients provide a moderate proportion of carbohydrates and fiber.